smashingboxes/android-apihelper/README.md

 * Funnel all calls through a gatekeeper method to reduce duplicated code.
 * Set up a queue to handle gaps in connectivity.

+---

+Next

+* Listen for network status change.
+Use that to set a boolean in NetworkStatusHelper.
+* If no network, queue.
+* If network returns, run queue.